lrug/lrug.org/source/meetings/2015/september/index.html.md

 Agenda
 ------

-### How to onboard junior developers well
+### A pull request slackbot : the seal

 [Tatiana Soukiassian](https://twitter.com/binaryberry) says:

-> A junior developer shares their experience and elements that have
-> helped her learn and contribute better.
+> As part of my 20% project at GDS, I developed a Slackbot that reminds
+> developers of their team's pull requests that are awaiting review.
+I
+> will talk about why and how [the seal](https://github.com/binaryberry/seal/)
+> was built, and what I learned from building it.

 ### Containers Patterns for Rails